Advanced Plant EXperiments 03-1 (APEX-03-1) - 08.05.15

 - Despite decades of research, many of the molecular mechanisms by which gravity regulates plant development remain poorly understood.
 It is likely that in addition to gravitropism, a number of fundamental plant developmental processes that are influenced by gravity have yet to be discovered.

-The overall goal of APEX-02-1 is to uncover the underlying molecular mechanisms by which microgravity impacts cell wall architecture in the model plant Arabidopsis thaliana using the ABRS housed on the ISS.
+The overall goal of APEX-03-1 is to uncover the underlying molecular mechanisms by which microgravity impacts cell wall architecture in the model plant Arabidopsis thaliana, using the VEGGIE facility housed on the ISS.
 This research builds on a robust dataset from BRIC-16, which flew on STS-131.
-Through experiments with the BRIC hardware the science team discovered that spaceflight had a profound influence on the expression of genes involved in regulating cell wall architecture.
-This led to a hypothesis that plants respond to microgravity in large part through the transcriptional reprogramming of genes that control cell wall remodeling.
+Through experiments with the BRIC hardware, the science team discovered that spaceflight had a profound influence on the expression of genes involved in regulating cell wall architecture.
+This led to a hypothesis that plants respond to microgravity through the transcriptional reprogramming of genes that control cell wall remodeling.
 Because of the prominent root developmental phenotypes (i.e. primary root skewing and inhibition of root hair growth) that were observed in the BRIC-16 experiment, it appears that microgravity-dependent changes in cell wall-related transcripts are predominantly manifested in roots.
 Furthermore, because primary root and root cell wall ultrastructural defects were most pronounced in a mutant to a vegetative actin isoform (act2), it is hypothesized that microgravity predominantly affects genes that lie within signaling networks linking the actin cytoskeleton with the plant extracellular matrix.
-Given the successful experiments with BRIC-16, the science team is in an excellent position to effectively utilize the unique capabilities of the ABRS hardware on the ISS to test the aforementioned hypotheses.
+Given the successful experiments with BRIC-16, the science team is in an excellent position to effectively utilize the unique capabilities of the VEGGIE Facility on the ISS to test the aforementioned hypotheses.

-A new algorithm was developed from the BRIC-16 experiments and will be utilized here.
-The algorithm will allow the science team to quantify root growth behavior of wild-type and a higher order vegetative actin mutant (act2 act8 double mutant).
-This will clarify the extent of actin involvement in specifying root orientation and cell wall remodeling in space.
-Through the use of monoclonal antibodies and immunocytochemistry, the science team will also determine how the distribution and abundance of specific cell wall components change in microgravity, and correlate such changes with root developmental responses and modifications in gene expression.
+A new algorithm was developed from the BRIC-16 experiments and is utilized here.
+The algorithm allows the science team to more rigorously quantify root growth behavior of wild-type, and a higher order vegetative actin mutant (act2 act8 double mutant).
+This clarifies the extent of actin involvement in specifying root orientation and cell wall remodeling in space.
+Through the use of monoclonal antibodies and immunocytochemistry, the science team also determines how the distribution and abundance of specific cell wall components change in microgravity, and correlate such changes with root developmental responses and modifications in gene expression.

-Finally, more sensitive deep sequencing technologies (e.g. RNA-Seq) will be employed to discover novel microgravity-induced transcriptional changes in plants.
-Knowledge from these spaceflight studies will then be translated into corresponding gene functional studies (e.g. mutant analysis and overexpression), which the science team expects will lead to the discovery of new players that modulate root development on earth and in microgravity.
+Finally, more sensitive deep sequencing technologies (e.g. RNA-Seq) is employed to discover novel microgravity-induced transcriptional changes in plants.
+Knowledge from these spaceflight studies is then translated into corresponding gene functional studies (e.g. mutant analysis and overexpression), which the science team expects may lead to the discovery of new players that modulate root development on earth and in microgravity.

 The role of gravity in regulating plant development, especially seedlings, remains poorly understood, and scientists expect that molecular pathways related to gravity remain undiscovered.
 Experiments on the STS-131 space shuttle mission showed that microgravity has a profound influence on genes that regulate cell wall development.
 Understanding these pathways will help guide genetic engineering of plants to support long-term space missions and planetary exploration.